oda-hub/release-notes/README.md

 As of now, we may use CalVer

+* Dispatcher
-* auth, and delayed requests
+  * auth, and long requests, sending email
+  * fully public option remains open

-* hpc
+* frontend
    * frontend news banners

-* stability improvements
+* INTEGRAL

-* fully public option remains open

-* antares
+  * HPC support

-* magic
+* new instruments
-* SDSS
+   * ANTARES